 One of the requirements is that the Investment amount must be “substantial,” and the question often arises of “How much money has to be spent to qualify for the visa.”
 The not so simple answer is that the U.S. Government does not have a predetermined amount that they consider substantial.
 This means that there is no minimum and no maximum amount.

 In order to assess whether the E-2 applicant has invested enough money, the government uses a proportionality test.
 This test looks at the total amount that is required to start up a business and then applies the standard of “substantial” investment by looking at how much was spent in relation to the total expenditure needed to set up the business.
 As such, if your business is a service business (eg. a consulting business) the investment that is required will be much lower than if your business is a capital-intensive business (eg. car manufacturing plant).
-Our firm has received approvals for investments as low as $50,000 where only $15,000 was spent (past results do not predict future outcome) for equipment, furniture, lease and other items and cash of around $35,000 was deposited in a business bank account but this amount will not work in all cases.
-Needless to say though the more money spent the better and a low investment amount may not work in some cases even for businesses that do not require a significant investment.
+Our firm has received approvals for investments as low as $50,000 where approximately $15,000 was spent (past results do not predict future outcome) for equipment, furniture, lease and other items and cash of around $35,000 was deposited in a business bank account but this amount will not work in all cases.
+In addition, an E-2 investment of $50,000 is considered low by any standard so your risk of denial is higher with this low investment amount.
+Needless to say though the more money spent the better and a low investment amount may not work in some cases even for businesses that do not require a significant investment (Eg. a service oriented firm).
 Each case is fact specific so you should review the specific facts of your case to assess a strategy.
 Also, for businesses that have a low start-up amount, you are expected to spend 100% of the amount to set up the business.

 A few things to consider regarding the investment amount: